zachartrand/SoME-3/index.md

 logarithm of the (unraised) value*.

-This means that exponents in the input of the logarithm can hop out and become a coefficient of the output.
+This means that exponents in the input of the logarithm can hop out and become a coefficient in the output.
 For example, the number 8 can also be written as
 $2^3$ $(2 \cdot 2 \cdot 2 = 8)$, so $\ln(8) = \ln(2^3) = 3\ln(2)$.

 The general form of this property is